jaoeul/gingersnap/README.md

 Gingersnap shapshot fuzzer
 ==========================

-This is a work in progress.
+Disclaimer: This is a work in progress.

-The core idea of this project is to implement a fuzzer able to restart executables in a deterministic and efficient manner, providing new, mutated input for each test case, with the goal of ultimately crashing the program, or finding unexpected behavior.
-When a specific input triggers a crash, the fuzzer will note the input and proceed with the next input.
+The core idea of this project is to provide better harnessing and more efficient fuzzing of executables than that of traditional fuzzers, like AFL.
+Running the target executable in an emulator gives us full control, and by implementing the mmu ourselves, we gain bytewise granuality of memory permissions, allowing us to detect read or writes only one byte off.

+# Usage
+TODO :^)

 # Components

+## CPU emulator
+To run the fuzzcases deterministically we implement an CPU emulator.
+This lets us run any arbitrary binary compiled for the emulated architecture fully under our control.
+The riscv 64i CPU architecture is the platform of choise for this project.
+The emulator is designed with multi-threading and affinity in mind, allowing us to run one emulator per cpu core.

 ## MMU
 We will need to be able to detect crashes.
-The MMU handles the memory required for the test binary.
+The MMU handles the memory required for the executable under test.
 It will implement byte-level permission, detecting when an illegal address has been accessed.

-## CPU emulator
-To run the fuzzcases deterministically we implement an CPU emulator.
-This lets us run any arbitrary binary compiled for the target emulated architecture fully under our control.

 ## Syscalls
 A binary that uses syscalls will not work in a pure CPU emulator.
-We can bypass this problem either by running the entire OS in the emulator, or by implementing a function of our own for every syscall called by the target binary.
+We can bypass this problem either by running the entire OS in the emulator, or by implementing a function of our own for every syscall called by the executable under test.

+## Snapshots
+A snapshot consists of cpu and mmu state.

 ## State reset functionality
-To restart the binary quickly in userspace, we simply revert the state of the CPU and memory to its initial state, present before execution started.
+To restart the target quickly in userspace, we simply reset the state of the CPU and mmu to its initial pre-fuzzed snapshot.
+This allows for great performance as resets scale linearly with number of cpu cores.

 ## Risc V
 The cpu emulator will implement the riscv 64i instruction set.
-Target executables need to be compiled for this architecture, and statically linked.
+Target executables need to be statically linked and compiled for this architecture.
 How to build a target with these properties are described below.

-# Usage
+# Building a target
+Gingersnap uses a cpu emulator, and does its work on machine instructions.
+This means that you do not need the source code for your target.
+However, if you would like to build a target for testing purposes, the below section describes how.

 ## Setup